 - Set the Instant Pot on the Saute setting.
 Add the olive oil.

-- Season the pork tenderloin with salt and pepper on all sides.
-Add the tenderloin to the Instant Pot and sear for about 1 minute on each side.
+- Season the pork with salt and pepper on all sides.
+Add it to the Instant Pot and sear for about 1 minute on each side.

-- Add about 4 TBSP of the brown sugar directly onto the tenderloin.
+- Add about 4 TBSP of the brown sugar directly on the pork loin.
 On top of the brown sugar, sprinkle with paprika and chili powder.

 - In a small bowl, whisk together the remaining brown sugar, soy sauce, balsamic vinegar and stock.
 Pour the liquid mixture into the Instant Pot.